Kusafiri

 Kusafiri is one of the five World Centres of the World Association of Girl Guides and Girl Scouts (WAGGGS).
 It is based in Africa but has no fixed location, instead it moves around existing locations in different African countries.
+It has been located in Accra, Ghana since 2023.

 In October 2015, the name Kusafiri was given to the fifth world centre.
 Kusafiri means 'to journey' in Swahili.

 History

 Kusafiri World Center is the product of years of discussion to bring a World Centre experience to the Africa Region.
 In 2010, at the Africa Regional Conference, it was unanimously agreed that the Africa Committee would explore opportunities to deliver World Centre experiences in the Region.

 In July 2011, during the 34th World Conference in Edinburgh, Scotland, a motion was passed to create an experimental two-year pilot project that could potentially lead to the creation of a 'Fifth' World Centre in the Africa Region.

 The project was evaluated, with results and recommendations presented at the 35th World Conference in Hong Kong in 2014.
 The conference voted unanimously for the following:

 The Fifth World Centre Pilot study has demonstrated the value of establishing a presence in Africa to host world centre international experiences in line with WAGGGS Vision 2020.

 In July 2011 a pilot project was started to assess creation of a fifth world centre.